-In fact, Smart KPIs are probably one of the hottest new concepts when it comes to airline key performance indicators.
-The idea behind smart airline key performance indicators is to not only calculate 10, 15, or 20 different KPIs but to calculate thousands of KPIs automatically.
+Smart KPIs are probably one of the hottest new concepts when it comes to airline key performance indicators.
+The idea behind smart airline key performance indicators is to calculate 10, 15, or 20 different KPIs and calculate thousands of KPIs automatically.

 For example, instead of calculating one single on-time performance, I’d advise calculating hundreds of different, more specific OTPs.
 For example: